News Archive 2018

 Rick Stein then posed the question about feeling pain.
 “I was fascinated by this question – which had never been put to me before, despite working with invertebrates for decades,” said Prof Elwood.
 “I set up some experiments that provided unexpected results.”

 Numerous further studies carried out by Elwood and his team provided results that were consistent with the idea of pain, rather than responses being merely reflexes.

-Professor Elwood believes that while it is not possible to prove pain in any animal, it is reasonable to give them "the benefit of doubt".
+Prof Elwood believes that while it is not possible to prove pain in any animal, it is reasonable to give them “the benefit of doubt”.

-He said: "That precautionary principle is the basis of current animal welfare regulations.
-It is now time to extend those regulations to cover other animals for which the evidence is consistent with pain."
+He said: “That precautionary principle is the basis of current animal-welfare regulations.
+It is now time to extend those regulations to cover other animals for which the evidence is consistent with pain.”